coder/coder/docs/admin/provisioners.md

-   You can verify that your provisioner daemons have successfully connected to Coderd by looking for a debug log message that says `provisionerd: successfully connected to coderd` from each Pod.
+   You can verify that your provisioner daemons have successfully connected to Coderd by looking for a debug log message that says `provisioner: successfully connected to coderd` from each Pod.

 ## Example: Running an external provisioner on a VM